Edgio/hyperion/versions/1.0/index.md

 # <a href="#conformance" id="conformance" class="headerlink"></a> Conformance

-The key words may, must, must not, recommended, should, and should not are to be interpreted as described in [[RFC2119](http://tools.ietf.org/html/rfc2119)].
+The keywords may, must, must not, recommended, should, and should not are to be interpreted as described in [[RFC2119](http://tools.ietf.org/html/rfc2119)].

 # <a href="#conventions" id="conventions" class="headerlink"></a> Conventions